Population Growth Rate has been Declining Steadily

 Large number of people in the Reproductive Age

 The demographic structure of India has changed over the decades.
-Over 30% population – 332 million – consists of young people are in the 10 – 24 year age group and over half of the population is in the reproductive age.
+Over 30% population consists of young people are in the 10 – 24 year age group and over half of the population is in the reproductive age.
 This large base of young people is pushing population growth.
-The current average total fertility rate (TFR) is about 2.7, although India aimed to reduce it to the replacement-level fertility (TFR 2.1) by the end of 2010 – and of course failed!
-It was mainly due to bad performance of populous states such Bihar (3.4), UP (3.1), MP (2.9) and Rajasthan (2.9).
+The current average total fertility rate (TFR) is about 2.3 and is fast reaching the replacement-level fertility (TFR 2.1).
+Higher fertility rates are limited to populous states such Bihar (3.4), UP (3.1), MP (2.9) and Rajasthan (2.9).

 Replacement fertility level is when every woman gives birth to, on an average, one daughter – taking statistics into account, when she gives birth to 2 children.
 However, to account for the possibility of death of the daughter before her first pregnancy the figure of 2.1 is generally considered.
 So, when on an average 2.1 children are born per woman and every other parameter stays the same, population growth should come to an end and become stable.
 However, this population stabilization occurs after 3-4 decades, until then it continues to grow due to momentum.